geoffhunter/mp3-caster/README.md

 files named with the date and time the file was created, e.g. 2021-05-25 15.09.29.570212.txt.
 Each file contains the location (within the 'Music' folder) and name of the MP3 file to be played, e.g. Bill Evans\Waltz for Debby\01 My Foolish Heart.mp3

-Module details

-http-server.bat

-The HTTP Server launcher.
-It assumes the 'Music' folder is in "C:/Users/geoff/OneDrive" and that python.exe is in "C:\Users\geoff\AppData\Local\Programs\Thonny".
-Change these if necessary.

-music-player.py

-The Music Player module.
-This module initialises the connection to the Chromecast device, sends an instruction to play the blank MP3, then loops, checking the status of the Chromecast device every second to see if it is playing something and if not, calls play_next_track.
-It assumes the 'Music' folder is "C:/Users/geoff/OneDrive/Music".
-Change this if necessary.
-It also assumes the Chromecast device is called 'Miss Google'.
-Change this if necessary.

-play_next_track checks if there are any files in the queue and if so, extracts the MP3 file name and location from the first file, calls play_track with this information, then deletes the file from the queue.

-play_track sends an instruction to play the MP3 file, to the Chromecast device.

-music-chooser.py

-The Music Chooser module.
-This module calls get_tracks to get the details of all tracks in the 'Music' folder.
+This module first calls get_tracks to get the details of all tracks in the 'Music' folder.
 It then loops, calling get_command to get input from the user.
 If the user issues command 'stop' or 'quit', it exits the loop.
 Otherwise it calls respond_to_command.

 get_tracks gets a list of all MP3 files below the 'Music' folder and populates a 'tracks' list with the artist, album, folder and filename of each track.